ORLA UPDATE: 2020 SPECIAL SESSIONS

-The first Special Session of 2020 has officially wrapped up.
-Lawmakers did not deal with the budget, including potential cuts anticipated, because of tax revenue shortfalls the state is experiencing.
+In the first Special Session of 2020, lawmakers did not deal with the budget, including potential cuts anticipated, because of tax revenue shortfalls the state is experiencing.
 They also did not discuss drawing on the $1.5 billion in reserves.
 Those and other fiscal issues have been pushed to the next special session, expected later this summer.
 State leaders are hoping Congress will pass another federal stimulus bill to provide more financial relief to the state, limiting the potential depth of necessary budget reductions.

-The following updates represent ORLA’s recap on the activities in the Oregon House and Oregon Senate during the session from June 24 –26.
+The following updates represent ORLA’s recap on the activities in the Oregon House and Oregon Senate during the first Special Session from June 24 –26, 2020:

 Extending Oregon’s Commercial Eviction Moratorium